Citigroup: Capital Driven Recovery Play (NYSE:C)

 Recent buybacks in Citi have run at an annualised 10% of average diluted shares over the period.
 When this can resume, it is enough to drive share price gains through the growth it delivers in earnings per share.

-While Citi will focus on capital preservation for now, as long as it does not go into material capital loss due to COVID-19 loan losses, foregone dividends and buybacks now simply reinforce capacity for these to resume in the future.
+While Citi will focus on capital preservation for now, as long as it does not go into material capital loss due to COVID-19 loan losses, foregone buybacks now simply reinforce capacity for these to resume in the future.
 Currently, Citi hopes to resume buybacks in 4Q 2020.

 Along with Big Banks' heavy investments in digital banking, CFO Mark Mason's comments about homeworking at Morgan Stanley's (NYSE:MS) June conference were interesting.
 Mr. Mason's main point was that something like 80% of Citi's staff had been working from home with no interruption to client service.
 The question, along with digital investment, is whether this will allow higher operating margins in the future, with Citi saving on office expenses.